 HILL END CELEBRATES IT’S GOLDEN HEY-DAY

-The historic and iconic Australian gold rush town of Hill End NSW was once home to a thriving community of over 8,000 people, today it is a charming heritage village with a population of around 100.
+The historic and iconic Australian gold rush town of Hill End, and home of our ancestors, was once home to a thriving community of over 8,000 people.
+Today it is a charming heritage village with a population of around 100.

-On 22 October 2022, the village celebrates the 150th anniversary of its golden past.
+On October 22 Hill End 150 celebrates the 150th anniversary of the town’s golden hey-day.

-The community inspired event will take your mind back to 1872 when the world’s largest gold specimen, the “Holtermann Nugget”, was found and celebrated along with the opening of many local buildings that still stand today.
+The community inspired event will take us back to 1872 when the world’s largest gold specimen, the ‘Holtermann Nugget’, was found and celebrated along with the opening of many local buildings that still stand today.

-Today’s creative and eclectic Hill End community warmly invite you to join them for a full day of celebration, connecting and reconnecting with an exciting part of Australia’s goldrush history.
+Today’s creative and eclectic Hill End community warmly invite Gathering Group members and visitors to join them for a day of celebration, connecting and reconnecting with an exciting part of Australia’s goldrush history.

-From local eatery festival inspired menus, live music and roving bands, festival stalls, sausage sizzle, a book launch, ‘Treasures of the Hill End Collection’ exhibition at the National Parks & Wildlife Heritage Centre, heritage town tours, Bald Hill mine tours, gold mining displays, open historic homes & public buildings, art exhibitions featuring world-renowned local artists, colourised Holtermann Collection photo gallery and light installations projected on buildings using the Holtermann photographic collection – you’ll be spoilt for choice and transported back to a simpler time.
+From local eatery festival inspired menus, festival stalls, ‘Treasures of the Hill End Collection’ exhibition at the National Parks & Wildlife Heritage Centre, self- guided heritage town tours, Bald Hill mine tours, gold mining displays, open historic homes, art exhibitions featuring world-renowned local artists, colourised Holtermann Collection photo gallery and light installations projected on buildings using the Holtermann photographic collection – you’ll be spoilt for choice and transported back in time.

-The famous Holtermann Nugget was a 630lb quartz specimen containing more than 75% gold – take a selfie next to a life-size replica made by famed Hill End historian Harry Hodge, and dream of what your future would look like with a golden find like that!
+The famous Holtermann Nugget was unearthed on 19 October 1872.
+It was a 630lb mass of quartz, slate and containing more than 75% gold – take a selfie next to a life-size replica made by famed Hill End historian Harry Hodge in 1972, and dream of what your future would look like with a golden find like that!